Local History and Genealogy Resources at your Fingertips!

 Cemetery Records

 Cemetery records are held locally by the organization responsible for the burial site.
-This includes churches, crematorium, and in the case of municipal cemeteries, town offices.
+This includes churches, crematoriums, and in the case of municipal cemeteries, town offices.
 Contact the local public library for the area you are interested in for more information on the records available for a particular region.

 The Ontario Genealogical Society has made over 95% of Ontario’s cemetery records available online; search by name, town, cemetery and other fields.